UCR-Robotics/ee144/docs/lab2.rst

 Please read carefully the provided code, and understand its functionality.
 Note that the provided code can only drive the robot move straight forward.
 Please add the turning part in order to complete the square trajectory.
-You can modify any part of the provided code in your final submission.
+You only need to make changes under ``run`` function.
+(Honestly, this lab can be done in 10 lines of code if you know what you are doing.)

 - Open a new terminal and go to your ``ee144f20`` package.
   We will start from a new python script.